How to build a website from scratch (in 9 easy steps)

 1. Specify a goal for your website and list all your requirements

 If you want to build a website from scratch, it’s best to start by figuring out what goal or purpose it should serve.
 In other words, what do you want to achieve with it?
+This is a crucial part of the website creation process.

 Are you planning to sell products or services?
 Perhaps you want to show off your portfolio?
 Or maybe you’re building your own website purely for branding purposes?